-For the foothill cities, open space is differentiated from developed urban parklands and focuses on natural undeveloped lands that have been designated as environmentally and ecologically significant as wildlife habitat areas and corridors, or areas that provide a visual backdrop and amenity.
+For the foothill cities, open space is differentiated from developed urban parklands and focuses on relatively natural undeveloped lands that have been designated as environmentally and ecologically significant as wildlife habitat areas and corridors, or areas that provide a visual backdrop and amenity.
 These lands often include substantial hillside areas and canyons and may include rural and agricultural lands.
 Open space in these instances applies to land that is typically publicly owned, though not always, and in some instances public access may be restricted.
+Some of these open space areas have developed visitor facilities and hold commercial events, which can in and of themselves cause impacts on these lands and areas.